 Our commercial success depends in part upon our ability to obtain and maintain patent protection and utilize trade secret protection for our intellectual property and proprietary technologies, our products and their uses, as well as our ability to operate without infringing upon the proprietary rights of others.
-We rely upon a combination of patents, trade secret protection and confidentiality agreements, assignment of invention agreements and other contractual arrangements to protect the intellectual property related to hydrogel-based pharmaceutical compositions for optimal delivery of a drug in internal cavities such as the bladder, the method for treating urothelial cancer using hydrogel-based compositions, the method for treating overactive bladder topically without the need for injections, an in-dwelling ureter catheter system for optimal delivery of a drug into the renal cavity, and pharmaceutical compositions comprising an imidazoguinolin (amine) and lactic acid for use in a method for the treatment of bladder diseases.
+We rely upon a combination of patents, trade secret protection and confidentiality agreements, assignment of invention agreements and other contractual arrangements to protect the intellectual property related to hydrogel-based pharmaceutical compositions for optimal delivery of a drug in internal cavities such as the bladder, the method for treating urothelial cancer using hydrogel-based compositions, the method for treating overactive bladder topically without the need for injections, an in-dwelling ureter catheter system for optimal delivery of a drug into the renal cavity, and pharmaceutical compositions comprising an imidazoquinolin (amine) and lactic acid for use in a method for the treatment of bladder diseases.

 We seek patent protection for all of our product candidates, and we have established several patent families comprised of issued patents and pending patent applications covering our proprietary RTGel formulation technology and the formulations, methods of use and manufacturing aspects of our product candidates.
-In the United States, we currently have three granted patents related to methods, systems and compositions for treating bladder cancer that relate to the product candidates RTGel, MitoGel and VesiGel and one patent claim related to our RTGel formulation, which are expected to remain in effect until between 2024 and 2030.
-We also have five pending patent applications relating to the product candidates MitoGel and VesiGel in Europe, the United States and Israel, and five pending patent applications relating to the product candidate BotuGel in the United States and the European Union, as well as in each of Russia, China and Israel.
-In addition, we have two granted patents related to Vesimune in the United States as well as granted patents in the European Union, Japan, Australia, Mexico and China, each of which is expected to remain in effect until 2031.
+In the United States, we currently have three granted patents related to methods, systems and compositions for treating bladder cancer and upper urinary tract system conditions that relate to our lead product candidates MitoGel and VesiGel and one patent claim related to our RTGel formulation, which are expected to remain in effect until between 2024 and 2031.
+We also have seven pending patent applications relating to the product candidates MitoGel and VesiGel and VesiGel in

+Europe, the United States and Israel, and five pending patent applications relating to the product candidate BotuGel in the United States and the European Union, as well as in each of Russia, China and Israel.
+In addition, we have two granted patents related to Vesimune in the United States as well as two granted patents in the European Union, two granted patents in Japan and one granted patent in each of Australia, Mexico and China, each of which is expected to remain in effect until 2031.
 In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to Vesimune in the United States, the European Union, Canada, Korea, Brazil, Israel, Hong Kong and Japan.
-Moreover, we hold four granted patents in the United States as well as patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of urinary tract cancer.
+Moreover, we hold five granted patents in the United States as well as patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of urinary tract cancer.